 The atmosphere that characterizes our university life is one of excellence, supported by the principle that the human being and Christian values are the very center of this project.
 At Sagrado you learn creatively and collaboratively: the world is your classroom.

-I urge you to develop your capacities to the maximum and to fully live the charism of a community dedicated to building a more caring world in justice and peace plbesto J. Jenne rack Finis
+I urge you to develop your capacities to the maximum and to fully live the charism of a community dedicated to building a more caring world in justice and peace.

 In Sagrado,

 Gilberto J. Marxuach Torrós